sherpa/sherpa/docs/developer/index.rst

 There is a `conftest.py` file in the `sherpa/docs` directory and in the `sherpa/sherpa` directory that sets up a pytest fixture to define a variable called `data_dir` which points to this directory.
-That way, we do not need to clutter the example with long filename, but the `sherpa-test-data` directory has to be present as a submodule to successfully pass all doctests.
+That way, we do not need to clutter the example with long directory names, but the `sherpa-test-data` directory has to be present as a submodule to successfully pass all doctests.